Expansion joint: Automated winding of rubber expansion joints

 New technology has been developed to wind rubber and reinforcement layers on the (cylindrical or bellows-shaped) mandrel automatically using industrial robots instead of manual wrapping.
 This is fast and accurate and provides repeatable high quality.
 Another aspect of using industrial robots for the production of rubber expansion joints is the possibility to apply an individual reinforcement layer instead of using pre-woven fabric.
 The fabric reinforcement is pre-woven and cut at the preferred bias angle.
 With individual reinforcement it is possible to add more or less fiber material at different sections of the product by changing the fiber angles over the length of the product.

-Expansion joint accessories
+Accessories

 Liners

 Internal liners can be used to either protect the metallic bellows from erosion or reduce turbulence across the bellows.
 They must be used when purge connectors are included in the design.
 In order to provide enough clearance in the liner design, appropriate lateral and angular movements must be specified by the designer.
 When designing an expansion joint with combination ends, flow direction must be specified as well.